Joe Screen

-Joseph Screen (born 27 November 1972 in Chesterfield, Derbyshire), is a former British international speedway rider.
+Joseph Screen (born 27 November 1972 in Chesterfield, Derbyshire), is a former British international motorcycle speedway rider.
 His major speedway honours include winning the World Under-21 Championship in 1993, the British Championship in 1996 and 2004, and the British League Riders' Championship in 1992.
-Screen also competed in grasstrack and longtrack motorcycle racing and is a former British Masters champion.
+He earned 37 international caps for the England national speedway team and 7 caps for the Great Britain team.

 Career

 Screen began riding motorcycles at the age of four, and gained his early experience on a 50cc motocross bike.
 After competing in motocross and grasstrack he started to compete in speedway at the age of fourteen.
+Screen left home aged just 16 and would be riding at the highest level aged 17.

 Screen started his speedway career with the Belle Vue Aces in 1989 in the top tier of British League racing.
+He soon became a top rider and made his debut for the England team in 1991.

+In August 1992, he won the bronze medal at the 1992 Speedway Under-21 World Championship, which left him disappointed because he had high hopes of winning the event.
+However, he gained consolation by winning the British League Riders' Championship held at Odsal Stadium on 3 October 1992.

+The following year in 1993, Screen made up for his 1992 U21 defeat by winning the 1993 Individual Speedway Junior World Championship.
+He was still eligible for the championship because he was 20 years of age.

+In 1994, he transferred to the Bradford Dukes, where he spent the next four seasons.
+Screen won his first of two British Speedway Championships in 1996.
+He also rode in the Speedway Grand Prix series between 1996 until 2001 (when he had to withdraw after breaking his thigh) and as a wild card in the British Grand Prix in 2002, appearing in 21 Grands Prix and scoring a total of 159 points.

-In 1994 he transferred to the Bradford Dukes, where he spent the next four seasons.
-A year back at Belle Vue Aces in 1998 was followed by a solitary season with the Hull Vikings.
+A year back at Belle Vue Aces as club captain in 1998, was followed by a solitary season with the Hull Vikings.
 The next four seasons were spent with the Eastbourne Eagles before returning 'home' to Belle Vue in 2003, and enjoying a testimonial season the following year.
+Screen became British Champion again in 2004.